 Vitamin B7 or vitamin H is a member of the vitamin B complex and is commonly known as biotin.
 It is required to produce the hair protein keratin.

-Biotin is required in your daily diet.
+A biotin deficiency can make your hair look drab and dull while rendering it susceptible to breakage and shedding.
 Try including egg yolk, nuts, and dark green leafy vegetables in your meals to make up for any biotin shortage.

 Do omega fatty acids promote hair health?

 Omega fatty acids, especially omega-3 and omega-6, are healthy fatty acids that can help lock down the moisture in your scalp and hair.
 A diet rich in omega fats makes your hair silky and smooth and increases its elasticity.

-Do home remedies help in hair growth?
+Do home interventions help in hair growth?

 Everyone wants the best possible version of their hair, but only a few have it.
-For the rest, a lot of time and energy go into solving daily hair problems that impede their growth.
+For the rest, a lot of time and energy goes into solving daily hair problems that impede their growth.

-Adopting some healthy and sustainable lifestyle and food habits can save you a lot of future hair trouble.
+Adopting some healthy and sustainable lifestyle and food habits can save you a lot of hair trouble.
 A balanced diet and healthy hair care routine are the first steps toward achieving the tresses of your dreams.